BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/rigidBodies.md

 ### Instanced bodies

 For meshes composed of [thin instances](/features/featuresDeepDive/mesh/copies/thinInstances), the body created by the engine is composed of multiple internal body instances.
-This allows the use of fast rendering instances along with the physics simulation.
+This allows faster rendering along with the physics simulation.
 All instances must have the same shape, but they can have their own individual mass, have forces and constraints individually applied to them, etc. Methods that can be applied at instance level have an optional `instanceIndex` parameter that receives the index of the instance where the method will be applied to.
 If no `instanceIndex` is provided, the method will be applied to all instances.
 An example is here:

 ```javascript
 const sphere = BABYLON.MeshBuilder.CreateSphere("sphere");